tkareine/MiniFuture/README.md

 # xcodebuild output…

 ./build/Example
-Excerpt from today's featured article at Wikipedia:
+Excerpt from today's featured article at Wikipedia: Upper and Lower Table Rock are two prominent volcanic plateaus just north of…

-Kareena Kapoor (born 1980) is an Indian Bollywood actress.
-She is the daugh…
 ```

 ## Performance